PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-06 08:00:05
+Last updated: 2024-04-06 08:00:37
-Random Quote: The good thing about relationships is that you finally forget how they started. - Tokyo
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman